Riley Ware: Personal life and coaching career

 Ware's son, Jeremy Ware, played in the NFL.
 On September 11, 1991, Riley, along with another man, was placed on two-years probation after pleading guilty to stealing credit cards from Western Kentucky's Keen Hall in spring 1991.

 Ware was a substitute teacher for the School District of Lee County during his AFL career.
-He was also an assistant football coach and head boy's track coach at Cape Coral High School.
+He was also an assistant football coach and head boys' track coach at Cape Coral High School.
 Ware was the defensive coordinator of the Florida Firecats of the af2 from 2001 to 2002.
 He was fired by the Firecats after the fourth game of the 2002 season due to friction with head coach John Fourcade.
 Ware was the defensive coordinator for the Florida Stingrays of the American Indoor Football Association in 2008.
 After an 0–7 start to the season, Stingrays' head coach B. J. Jernigan was fired and replaced by Ware.
 The Stingrays ended up finishing the season with an 0–14 record.
 As of 2010, Ware was still a teacher and coach in Lee County.